facebook/react/docs/docs/reference-react-dom-server.md

 ---
-id: reference-react-dom-server
+id: react-dom-server
 title: ReactDOMServer
-permalink: docs/reference-react-dom-server.html
+layout: docs
-next: reference-react-dom-server.html
+category: Reference
-redirect_from: "/docs/reference.html"
+permalink: docs/react-dom-server.html
 ---

 The `react-dom/server` package allows you to render your components on the server.